chrisf2503/AdventOfCode/Advent_of_Code_2023/README.md

 # Introduction
 Here I will be posting my solution of advent of code follow by some test cases in order to check for basic case.

-Here I will be using basic doc testing and will be coming each one day at a time I will also post my explaination an my thought process an try to commonent what each line of code does an reason behind it.
+I will be using basic doc testing and will be coming each one day at a time

+I will also post my explaination an my thought process an try to commonent what each line of code does an reason behind it.

 In order to run doctest do the following command

 1. make doctest

 2. ./doctest

 In order to get the answer of the inputs that were provided for me, you want to do the following

 1. make main

 2. ./main

 # Trebuchet (Day 1)